Mary Jo Wilhelm

-Mary Jo Wilhelm (born 1955) is a former Iowa State Senator who represented the 26th District.
+Mary Jo Wilhelm (born 1955) is a former Iowa state senator who represented the 26th District.
 A Democrat, she served in the Iowa Senate from 2009 to 2017.
 She has been a Certified Residential Appraiser since 2000, and is the founder and owner of Wilhelm Appraisers.

-Wilhelm currently serves on several committees in the Iowa Senate - the Economic Growth committee; the Education committee; the Environment & Energy Independence committee; the Human Resources committee; and the Ways and Means committee.
-She also serves on the Agriculture and Natural Resources Appropriations Subcommittee.
-Her prior political experience includes serving on the Howard County Board of Supervisors.
+Wilhelm served on several committees in the Iowa Senate: the Economic Growth committee; the Education committee; the Environment & Energy Independence committee; the Human Resources committee; and the Ways and Means committee.
+She also served on the Agriculture and Natural Resources Appropriations Subcommittee.
+Her previous political experience included serving on the Howard County Board of Supervisors.

 Wilhelm was elected in 2008 with 14,862 votes, defeating Republican incumbent Mark Zieman.